ddoodev/discordoo/README.md

 It happens that discord sends two or three times more events in a few seconds than usual.
 This may trigger blocking due to GRL or IRL.
 Therefore, we have made a progressive system to limit the emitted events.
 We count how many events have been received up to the current moment, and how many have already been emitted now.
 If the number of emitted events does not match the specified multiplier, the extra events are sent to the queue and will be emitted later.
 (PLANNED IN VERSION 1.3)

 ### Know what's going on
-#### Average REST delay
+#### Average Rest delay
 (PLANNED IN VERSION 1.0)
-We consider the average delay (TTFB) in executing REST requests. (the implementation may differ if you use a third-party provider)
+We consider the average delay (TTFB) in executing Rest requests. (the implementation may differ if you use a third-party provider)
 #### Average Gateway latency
 Like all other libraries, information about the WebSocket latency is available. (the implementation may differ if you use a third-party provider)
 #### Number of events received/emitted per second